justinhilario/my-portfolio/content/projects/kazaam.md

 techs: ['React', 'Javascript', 'CSS']
 ---

-* React.js front-end application with custom css styling.
+* My first experience building a React.js front-end application with simple css styling.
 * User can input a statement or question and receive a message from Kazaam, the title character from the 1996 comedy film featuring Shaquille O'Neal.